onelettershor2/infiniteFlightJava/README.md

 ## More Documentation
 So ontop of the basic getting of data, I included some more methods to ease the conversion proccess of data.
 (The API returns some not so normal numbers ex: m/s, radians, etc.)

-To help with this, I included some static methods to convert.
+To help with this, I included some static methods to convert. <br>
 **_Note: conversions are based on formulas Google uses_** <br>
 **_Another Note: sorry if you were hoping for metric conversions, but I did these all based off Imperial_**